dfinity/motoko/design/guide.md

 * A simple ("K.I.S.S.") design and familiar syntax for average programmers

-* Good and convenient support for the actor model embodied in Dfinity conisters
+* Good and convenient support for the actor model embodied in Dfinity canisters

 * A good fit for underlying Wasm and Dfinity execution model